The work of environmental health officers includes both food safety, and health and safety.

 Food safety work involves the routine inspection of food businesses from small retail shops to pubs, restaurants and food manufacturers.
-We operate the Food Standards Agency's food hygiene rating scheme and the Greater Manchester Healthier Catering Award.
+We operate the Food Standards Agency's food hygiene rating scheme, a number of Primary Authority partnerships and the Greater Manchester Healthier Catering Award.
 We also investigate complaints, accidents and food poisoning notifications.

 The service is responsible for enforcing food hygiene and health and safety laws in around 4,250 commercial premises within the city.
 We aim to visit a set number in any one year - some more than once - and, generally, we do not give notice of our intention to inspect.